 2. Coping, as most people think of it—successfully getting through the difficulties and challenges that give us stress—is not the most important part of stress management.
 Sometimes we all have to summon up our self-control and willpower in order to endure stressful situations.
 But, that kind of coping uses up lots of energy.
 If we cannot “recover” from stress, that is rebuild the energy expended in “getting through” stress and if we can’t shed the inner tension stress creates, we’ll tend to stay in a state where we’ll experience stress as more, um, well, stressy.

 3. You can’t always think, plan or problem-solve your way out of being overstressed.
 Solving the problems that cause stress can be helpful.
 But it won’t always work because overstressed people aren’t in the best mental and physical state for problem-solving.
-Sometimes, often in fact, the best strategy is to address the physical part of stress—the way stress makes you feel in your body.
-When we feel better because we went for a walk in the woods, hung out with a friend, eaten a tasty, healthy snack, had a few laughs or something else that changes the way we feel inside: a) the stress feels less stressy, b) we’ll be much better able to assess and solve stress-inducing problem.
+Sometimes, often in fact, the best strategy is to address the physical part of stress.
+You can address the way stress makes you feel in your body.
+When we feel better because we went for a walk in the woods, hung out with a friend, ate a tasty, healthy snack, had a few laughs or something else that changes the way we feel inside: a) the stress feels less stressy, b) we’re much better equipped to assess and solve stress-inducing problem.

 4. Kids don’t learn to self-regulate by being taught how to do it.
 Well, maybe a bit.
-But they learn mostly from good relationships and experience: repeatedly being comforted, calmed and supported by others, and also through self-directed play which helps them replenish their good energy and learn what activities help them feel calm and engaged.
+But they learn mostly from good relationships and experience.
+This requires repeatedly being comforted, calmed and supported by others, and also through self-directed play which helps them replenish their good energy and learn what activities help them feel calm and engaged.

 5. Excess stress is the key, and often overlooked, reason discipline strategies don’t work at times.
-When approaching any situation that seems to call for discipline we should always take into account the impacts of excess stress on both the disciplinee and the discipliner.
-And when confronted with unacceptable, alarming or puzzling behaviour, look at the stress factors (including your own stress) first before trying correct, admonish or whatever to change the person’s behaviour.
+When approaching any situation that seems to call for discipline, we should always take into account the impacts of excess stress on both the disciplinee and the discipliner.
+When confronted with unacceptable, alarming or puzzling behaviour, look at the stress factors (including your own stress) first.
+Then we can try to correct, admonish or whatever to change the person’s behaviour.

 7. The teaching that discipline should be decisive and must quickly follow the transgression is wrong-headed, unless you’re talking about training rats or something like that.
 Trying to give firm reprimands or impose consequences in the heat of the moment just creates more stress and drains energy.
 If the adult-child relationship is good, it’s perfectly fine—better even—to have “the talk” later, when both you and the child are calmer and the stress has been defused.